Jean Isidore Harispe: Napoleonic Wars

 When the War of the Third Coalition broke out, Harispe served under Marshal Augereau in the Army of the Ocean Coast.
 In the campaigns of 1805 and 1806, he fought in the Division Desjardin.
 Harispe was wounded at Jena and in January 1807, he was promoted to general de brigade.
 Transferred to the corps of Marshal Soult, Harispe was given command of a brigade of the division Verdier.
 Harispe distinguished himself in fighting at Guttstadt and in the battles of Heilsberg and Friedland, where he was wounded again.

 In December 1807, Harispe was made chief of staff of the Corps of Observation of the Ocean Coast under the orders of Marshal Moncey.
 With this corps, he partook in the Spanish campaign of 1808.
-In November 1808, Harispe fought under Marshal Lannes at the Battle of Tudela and in the siege of Saragossa.
+In November 1808, Harispe fought under Marshal Lannes at the Battle of Tudela and in the siege of Zaragoza.
 After Lannes returned to France on the outbreak of the War of the Fifth Coalition, Harispe became chief of staff to general Suchet.

 After being wounded in the Battle of María, where Suchet with 10,000 men beat a larger Spanish force, Harispe was promoted to general of division.
 From 1810 to 1812, he distinguished himself further in the sieges of Lérida, Tarragona and Valencia.
 He defeated an army twice the size of his own force in the First Battle of Castalla on 21 July 1812.
 Harispe was made a Grand Officer in the Legion of Honour and created a Count of the Empire.

 Harispe served in the Army of Aragon until 1813.
 In 1814, he was sent to Barcelona to serve as reinforcements to Soult, who after Vitoria was tasked with preventing the Duke of Wellington from invading southern France.
 During the retreat into France, he was forced to burn his own castle in his native town to prevent it being used by the Spanish.
 After the Battle of Orthez, he covered the retreat of the army.
 After having fought a Portuguese division at Tarbes on 20 March 1814, Harispe served in the Battle of Toulouse, fought after Napoléon had already abdicated.
 Tasked with defending the heights at Calvinet, he defended these redoubts to the utmost.
 His leg had to be amputated after it was shattered by a cannonball.